MarcelliMentore/rusty/SECURITY.md

 # Security Policy

-Security is very important for mostafakhaliid and its community.
+Security is very important for dannyglendale and its community.
 This document outlines security procedures and general policies for this repository.

 ## How to Report